If you’re only getting started in the world of crypto advertising, things might be a little bit confusing.

 But don’t worry.
 You’re not the only one.

-The technological evolution has brought many changes to the online advertising industry, and things like programmatic advertising, DSPs (Demand-Side Platforms), or Ad Networks are sure to cause at least a couple of migraines.
+The technological evolution has brought many changes to the online advertising industry.
+And technologies such as Ad Networks, Ad Exchanges, and DSPs (Demand-Side Platforms) are sure to cause at least a couple of headaches.

 So let’s see what the fuss is all about.